CyberFlameGO/svnpython/Doc/library/configparser.rst

    If the given section exists, and contains the given option, return :const:`True`; otherwise return :const:`False`.

-   .. versionadded:: 1.6

 .. method:: RawConfigParser.read(filenames)

    Attempt to read and parse a list of filenames, returning a list of filenames which were successfully parsed.
-If *filenames* is a string or Unicode string, it is treated as a single filename.
+If *filenames* is a string, it is treated as a single filename.
 If a file named in *filenames* cannot be opened, that file will be ignored.
 This is designed so that you can specify a list of potential configuration file locations (for example, the current